sbisogni/minifilebox/README.md

 # Minifilebox
 A simple dropbox-like solution.

-Minifilebox allows to handle upload, download, delete, list files.
+Minifilebox allows to upload, download, delete, list files.
-When a fine is uploaded, it is splitted in chunks of configurable size which are store in distributed, replicated DB.
+When a fine is uploaded, it is split in chunks of configurable size which are store in distributed, replicated storage.

 Minifilebox exports REST endpoints to perform operations